 You must stop most Weight loss medications for three weeks before surgery (blood pressure can fall during anesthesia).

-Learn more about Dr. Brown’s approach to hernia repair without mesh.
+Learn more about Dr. Nguyen’s approach to hernia repair without mesh.